 Single-Vehicle Fatal Crash in Elk Grove Under Investigation

 A single-vehicle fatal crash occurred in the early morning hours on East Laguna Boulevard in the vicinity of Haussman Street in Elk Grove on November 12.
 The accident occurred at approximately 1:30 a.m., according to an Elk Grove Police representative.
 The driver of a pickup died at the scene of the accident.
 The pickup was found in the slow lane with major damage to the operator’s side with metal sticking out where the impact occurred.
 It appeared as though the pickup traveled across the road from the fast lane to where it came to rest.
 The placement of the vehicle and damage led police to question if another motorist might have been involved.
 Authorities are asking the community for help requesting that anyone who saw the crash or might have additional information to call their headquarters.
-The coroner’s identification of the deceased driver will be announced once the family has been notified.
+The Sacramento County Coroner’s Office has identified the decedent as Nickolas Bustillos, 27, of Elk Grove.

 Coping with a Loved One’s Sudden Death

 Family members are often overwhelmed when a sudden death claims a loved one.
 Their capacity to cope is majorly strained leading to physical and emotional turmoil due to shock.
 From the first phone call alerting them to the person’s demise to the funeral and beyond, the family’s ability to cope is severely affected.
 In addition, the sense of security they once had is destroyed, leaving them feeling vulnerable.
 There are ways others can help:

 - Be there: It is important the person does not feel alone.
 Family members and friends need not feel afraid of intruding.
 The bereaved person needs the support and the comfort of their presence.

 - Listen to them: Visiting friends and family members do not necessarily need to give advice.
 They simply have to listen.
 It is important to let the bereaved talk about their anger and disbelief as well as the accident.